 Todays following article contains no SPOILERS feel free to read it if you haven’t got chance to witness her solo movie.

 Beautiful: The performances from Gal Gadot and Chris Pine was the highlight of this film including their chemistry together which felt natural it makes you care about them.

 The tone is lighter with suitable humor.
 WB must’ve taken some notes on why Superman can’t be Nolafied.
 It means most filmmakers directing superhero pictures are trying to imitate Christopher Nolan’s The Dark Knight Trilogy to make it feel more darker, realistic, mopey, philosophical, dramatic, emo, tragic, edgy, gothic, depressing, gritty, grungy, sad, adult, you name it.

 Hollywood has finally shown the origins of Wonder Woman on the big screen, completing D.C.’s holy trinity.
 All we have left to complete the solo adventures of the remaining founding members of the Justice League are Aquaman, The Flash, Cyborg, and a proper Green Lantern adaptation.
 (Ryan Reynolds’ version doesn’t count it stank)

 The Action Scenes got my blood pumping from start to finish.
 Wonder Woman’s fight scenes were pretty good.
 The Lasso Of Truth wasn’t cheesy at all.

 The set pieces during WWI felt historically authentic for the time period.

 The Visual Effects weren’t cheesy or outdated.
 At least they didn’t resemble the effects from Halle Berry’s Catwoman.

-The source material to the Wonder Woman lore was carefully crafted to make it an epic adventure.
+The source material to the Wonder Woman lore was carefully crafted to make it an epic action-adventure romantic fantasy war story.

 For the first time in cinematic history, a female director is the first person to direct a critical and box office success of a superhero film.
 Finally, somebody who understands the concept of a female superhero unlike past directors who made Supergirl, Catwoman & Elecktra.